k-nizy/Go-kigali/kigali-go/THEME_TOGGLE_UPDATE.md

-# 🎨 Theme Toggle Feature Added!
+# 🎨 Theme Toggle Feature Is Added!

 ## What's New